Eliah Drinkwitz

-Eliah "Eli" Drinkwitz (born April 12, 1983) is an American college football coach who is the head football coach for Missouri, a position he has held since the 2020 season.
-He previously served as the head coach at Appalachian State in 2019; prior to this, he served as an assistant coach for NC State, Boise State, Arkansas State, and Auburn.
+Eliah Walter Drinkwitz (born April 12, 1983) is an American college football coach who is the head football coach at the University of Missouri, a position he has held since the 2020 season.
+He previously served as the head coach at Appalachian State University in 2019; prior to this, he served as an assistant coach for NC State, Boise State, Arkansas State, and Auburn.

 Coaching career

 Auburn

 After coaching at Springdale High School (Arkansas), where he coached with Gus Malzahn in 2004, Drinkwitz moved to Auburn in 2009 to work on football operations as the quality control coach, and was on the coaching staff when Auburn won the 2010 National Championship under Gene Chizik.

 Arkansas State

 In 2012, after two successful seasons with Auburn, he followed Gus Malzahn to Arkansas State, where he spent the 2012 and 2013 seasons as running backs coach, and in 2013 also served as co-offensive coordinator.

 Boise State

 In 2014, when Arkansas State head coach Bryan Harsin became head coach at Boise State, Drinkwitz joined his staff as the tight ends coach.
 In 2015, he was promoted to offensive coordinator and quarterbacks coach.